bruceallday/Rocket-Man/README.md

 Based on real jet-pack / Rocket physics guide the Explorer through the treachery of the cosmos.<br>
 Hunt and find ancient artifacts for your research.<br>

 <b>The universe is a unbelievably dangerous place.
 No environment is safe.
-Coming into contact with anything apart from your launch pad, landing pad or artifacts will instantly kill you.
+Coming into contact with anything apart from your launch pad, landing pad or artifacts will instantly kill you.<b>

 ![](artifactgif.gif)